robbel/libcrlext/README.md

 ### How do I get set up? ###

+* Install the external dependencies from `external`
-* Note: in addition to the libcrl requirements, lpsolve (5.5) is required to support the ALP solver.
+* lpsolve (5.5) is required to support the ALP solver.
 * For unit tests, the [Google Test](http://code.google.com/p/googletest) framework is used.
 * todo...